Written by: DreamMeaning Editorial Team

 Is dreaming about thresholds a bad sign?

 Dreaming about thresholds is not inherently negative.
-These dreams often reflect personal transitions and can indicate opportunities for growth and change.
+It often symbolizes transitions or choices and can indicate both opportunities and challenges.
+Reflect on your feelings and current life changes.

 What does it mean if I dream about thresholds repeatedly?